Family Crest

 The Belfry on the Brewhouse The Belfry on the Brewhouse

-They are computer controlled with velocity sensitive strikers, and play a tune on the hour.
-It is not a full carillon as that would be 23 or more, and can play in the keys of C, F, and Bb.
+It is computer controlled with velocity sensitive strikers, and plays a tune on the hour.
+It can also be played from a keyboard.
+It has a 3 octave compass in the key of F, omitting the lower F#,G#,C#,F#,G#.
+Thus it favours the keys of C, F, and Bb.

 Hour bell